 I tried laying out but you just can’t take a two week old outside in the middle of July and lounge next to a baby pool in the 100 degree heat.
 So I opted for the spray tan.

 I dropped the baby off with my mom for approximately one hour, because I couldn’t really be away from him for longer than that without him getting hungry.

 I headed to the local Sun Tan City and bought a spray tan that I remember thinking was far too expensive.
-I slathered on that stinky lotion/tan extender nonsense they talked me into buying and headed into the booth.
+I slathered on that stinky lotion/tan extender nonsense they talked me into buying because I needed the extreme tanning experience and headed into the booth.

 This is where I made my first mistake.
 I decided to go topless.
 Enough said.

 I pressed the button and started my first pass while doing the funky spray tan dance.
 This is when something awful happened.

 I hadn’t nursed my son in an hour and I started leaking.
 Like really bad leaking.
 Milk was practically squirting onto the sides of the booth.
 I freaked out.
 I didn’t know what to do!
 I couldn’t pull a Ross Gellar.
 I couldn’t wipe it off with my hands.
 Then I would be streaky.